Frequently Asked Questions

 - Who does the Office of Diversity and Inclusion serve?

 We engage undergraduate and graduate students, provide targeted support to affinity groups and serve the broader campus community around areas of identity, inclusion, and equity through education, collaboration, community advising, and university-wide programming.
-In addition to the important work that the Carl A. Fields Center, the LGBT Center, and Women*s Center do in their specific areas, the Office of Diversity and Inclusion at large supports units by integrating diversity-specific student learning outcomes into their initiatives and offers structured and customizable training and development opportunities for undergraduate and graduate students.
+In addition to the important work that the Carl A. Fields Center and the Gender + Sexuality Resource Center do in their specific areas, the Office of Diversity and Inclusion at large supports units by integrating diversity-specific student learning outcomes into their initiatives and offers structured and customizable training and development opportunities for undergraduate and graduate students.

 Offices across Princeton's campus collaborate to advance the University's diversity, equity, and inclusion intiatives.